 In any negotiation, you need to give solid reasons for your position.
 Talk specifically about your skills, experience and prior successes, especially those that have had a measurable effect on a company’s bottom line.

 6. Never bluff

-Never mislead a prospective employer about your current compensation or other higher-paying job offers in an effort to get more money.
+Never mislead a prospective employer about your current compensation or invent other job offers in an effort to get more money.
 The truth will eventually come out.
 Instead, emphasize the value you can bring to the organization when discussing salary during an interview, and be honest about your situation.

 7. Think beyond the pay packet